Subscribe

 Is there any medical reason my dog should eat a grain-free diet?

-While food allergies (and especially grain allergies) are rare in dogs, they are possible.
+While food allergies (and especially grain allergies) are rare in dogs, they can happen.
 If you suspect your dog has an allergy, they may benefit from an alternative diet.
-Work closely with your vet to determine the cause of any allergies and the best dietary plan for your pet.
+You can work closely with your vet to determine the cause of any allergies and the best dietary plan for your pet.

 Have other health problems aside from DCM been linked to grain-free diets?